-Example This example is intended to help you compare the cost of investing in the fund with the cost of investing in other mutual funds.
+Example This example is intended to help you compare the cost of investing in Class 1 and Class 4 shares of the fund with the cost of investing in other mutual funds.

 The example assumes that you invest \$10,000 in the fund for the time periods indicated and then redeem or hold all of your shares at the end of those periods.
 The example also assumes that your investment has a 5% return each year and that the fund's operating expenses remain the same.
-You may be required to pay brokerage commissions on your purchases and sales of Class F-2 or F-3 shares of the fund, which are not reflected in the example.
+The example does not reflect insurance contract fees and expenses.
+If insurance contract fees and expenses were reflected, expenses shown would be higher.
+No sales charge (load) or other fees are charged by the fund upon redemption, so you would incur these hypothetical costs whether or not you were to redeem your shares at the end of the given period.
 Although your actual costs may be higher or lower, based on these assumptions your costs would be: